OpenTranslationBible/open-bible/en-GB/01.Genesis/md/genesis-15.md

 He took him outside and said, “Look up at the heavens and count the stars, if you are able to count them.”
 Then he said to him, “So shall your descendants be.”

 ## Genesis 15:6
-Abram believed the Lord, and it was credited to him as righteousness.
+Abram trusted in the Lord, and it was accounted to him as righteousness.

 ## Genesis 15:7
 And He said to him, “I am the Lord, who brought you out of Ur of the Chaldeans to give you this land to possess.”